Dr. John Valliant

-We've asked some of the graduate students to share their biography and interests.
+We've asked some of the graduate and undergraduate students to share their biography and interests.

 Kevin completed his undergraduate degree in Chemistry at McMaster University before joining the program in 2017.
 He enjoys McMaster's Radiopharmaceuticals Program for its holistic approach to research and translation, where synthetic chemistry, protein biochemistry, radiochemistry and pharmaceutical biology combine to create novel radiopharmaceuticals for clinical translation.

 Rowan received her undergraduate degree in Biopharmaceutical Sciences at the University of Ottawa in 2018 and gained experience in both government and academic laboratories through the universities CO-OP program.
 Upon graduating from uOttawa Rowan began studying at McMaster University to fulfill a Master's degree in Chemical Biology under the supervision of Dr. John Valliant and Dr. Sam Sedeghi with a focus on synthesizing molecularly targeted photoacoustic imaging agents.
 2020 marked the beginning of her studies towards a PhD in Chemical Biology.